 WIC customers may only purchase the foods specified in their benefit balance in the varieties and sizes authorized by the Maryland WIC Program.
 The WIC Authorized Foods List is the resource for identifying approved brands and varieties.
 Your store will always receive notification when there have been changes to the WIC Authorized Foods List.
 WIC customers should have a list with them when they shop.
 However, in the event they do not, stores should keep a supply handy for both the customers and store employees.
-Copies of the WIC Authorized Foods List may be obtained by emailing the WIC Program Vendor Unit or by submitting the Vendor Supply Request Form.
+Copies of the WIC Authorized Foods List may be obtained by contacting the WIC Program Vendor Unit.

-The most recent Authorized Foods List can be found under the Store Owners/Vendor section of our website.
+The most recent Authorized Foods List can be found under the vendor section of our website: www.mdwic.org.

-APPROVED PRODUCT LIST (APL)
+Approved Product List (APL)